libriscv/libriscv/docs/SYSCALLS.md

 ```
 Here we extract 3 arguments, `int fd, void* buffer, size_t len`, looks familiar?
 We have to make sure fd is one of the known standard pipes, otherwise the VM could start writing to real files open in the host process!

 The return value of a call into a kernel is usually a success or error indication, and the way to set an error is to negate a POSIX error code.
 Success is often 0, however in this case the return value is the bytes written.
+To make sure we pass on errno properly, we use the helper function `machine.set_result_or_error()`.
+It takes care of handling the common error case for us.

 ## Installing system calls